Date: February 5, 2010

 7.18 What are the legal ramifications of the policy?
 This policy is for internal use only.
 Violating the policy may be the basis of an agency personnel action, but the policy is not intended to, and does not create, any third-party right or benefit, substantive or procedural, enforceable at law or equity by any party against the United States, the Fish and Wildlife Service or its entities, its officers, or any other person.

 For information on the content of this chapter, contact the Division of Refuge Law Enforcement in the Office of the National Wildlife Refuge System.
-For more information about this Web page, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb in the Division of Policy and Directives Management.